Individual, group, online and face-to-face supervision

 I hold a broad portfolio of work as a supervisor, including being an experienced group, individual and online (video-chat) supervisor with experienced and trainee practitioners in my private practice.
-I also work for a number of counselling and educational institutions in and around Cambridgeshire and Suffolk.
+I have previously also worked for a number of counselling and educational institutions in and around Cambridgeshire and Suffolk as a supervisor.

 My standard fee for supervision is £55 per session.
 Those in training (£POA)